 To treat, simply pour 3-4 oz down the drain once a week for 4 weeks.

-Next, spray down the drain with PT-CYKICK as needed.
-This should be done on any day when you don’t treat with Survivors and it can be done 2-3 times a week if needed.
-Cykick will kill developing stages and provide relief until the Survivors gets a chance to do its thing and take away their nests.
+Next, spray down the drain with ECO VIA AEROSOL.
+Use this any day when you don’t treat with Survivors and it can be done 2-3 times a week if needed.
+ECO VIA will kill developing stages and provide relief until the Survivors gets a chance to do its thing and take away their nests.

 FRUIT FLY SPACE SPRAYING MACHINE